bkg/greenwich/README.rst

         with tmax.clip(geom) as clipped:
             clipped.save('clipped.tif')

-        # Return a NumPy MaskedArray using no data values for a given bounding box.
+        # Return a NumPy MaskedArray using nodata values for a given bounding box.
         m = tmax.masked_array((-120, 38, -118, 44))

         # Convert to an Erdas Imagine file in memory.